 An advice centre may be able to help you get the information you need.

-See if you can resolve it without the need for an interview - Once you know what the DWP/council's suspicions are you may be able to sort it out without an interview, for example if you think they’ve made a mistake or you have a simple explanation for what happened.
-However, the DWP/council may still want you to attend an interview.
+See if you can resolve it without the need for an interview - Once you know what the DWP/HMRC/council's suspicions are you may be able to sort it out without an interview, for example if you think they’ve made a mistake or you have a simple explanation for what happened.
+However, they may still want you to attend an interview.

 Go through your options - To decide what to do next, you will need to decide whether to go to the interview or not, find out if anyone can go with you (see 'Do I have to go to the interview?' ), and know what it will be like when you get there.
-Knowing what all the possible outcomes might be (see 'After the interview under caution') may help you understand the interview better.
+Knowing what all the possible outcomes might be (see 'What might they do after the interview under caution?') may help you understand the interview better.